Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 "Can you afford to be?"

-"I mean...no."
-He grumbled again, and then a flicker of his usual humor crept back into his tone.
+"I mean... no." He grumbled again, and then a flicker of his usual humor crept back into his tone.
 "Though I gotta say, I ain’t gonna knock the gains I’ve been gettin’ outta all this stress liftin’..."

 ...And the giant furry wall of meat flashed a feral grin, and did *exactly* what he stereotypically *always* did.